 My own intellectual development was lengthy.
 It took me a long time to locate myself intellectually and to define the subject positions which were important to me as a writer.
-Anyway, I thought I would put up a page with brief descriptions of the work of other writers or artists who have been important to me, partly in order to indulge my own witless musings and partly in the hope they provide a stimulus for further reading.
+Anyway, I thought I would put up a page with some of my own reflections on a few writers, artists and thinkers who have been important to me...

 As for Celan's poetry itself I have always conceptualised it in terms of an image.
 The image is of a man walking through some vast wilderness of desolation, like those ruined cities of Germany after they had been flattened by Allied bombing raids.
 I imagine that whilst wandering through this waste land the man comes across scraps of paper, on which are printed fragments of text which have survived the inferno.
 On this scrap of paper no more than a word or a few letters are still legible; on another, perhaps, a phrase, or the beginning or end of a sentence.
 To my mind Celan's poetry comprises a mosaic of these textual fragments.
 Thus there are two valid interpretative approaches towards it.
 In the first place the critic can attempt to reassemble the linguistic context from which these textual scraps have been wrenched by destruction.
 This would constitute an infinite task.
 On the other hand the reader can ponder how it is Celan has come to reassemble these fragments in their specific combinations in the poetry.
 What is deeply unsettling, indeed terrifying, about Celan's writing is the sense it generates that in order to finally understand this you would have to understand how, for instance, the Jews of Budapest perished in Auschwitz.
 Not, of course, by simply grasping the details of their historical narrative from the outside.
 But rather by comprehending what is innate in us: our "human, all too human" potential to perpetuate such acts.
 Each sentence in Celan registers the immeasurable, incalculable desolation of this problematic.
 Each sentence is a limit and a going beyond a limit somewhere else.
 There can scarcely be any other poetry extant which better exemplifies Rilke's dictum that "beauty is nothing but the beginning of terror".